wesleyyw8/river-tech-test/README.md

   * Error handling
   **there is an alert when things go wrong**
   * Performance considerations
   **since im not using the async pipe, im unsubscribing for all subscriptions when the component destroyes. in addition to that, Im caching the http get request**
   * RxJS operators usage
   **i used high order observables on the effects, to dispatch the loader actions and fetch the API, used some operators like map and filters.
 So there´s plenty of it**
   * Redux State
-  **using the ngxs you placed for me in the package.json**
+  **used ngxs previously placed in the package.json**
   * Modelling data with TypeScript
   **I have made the project more object-oriented by introducing the game interface and the game model.
 This allows for a more structured and organized approach to the implementation of games within the application.**
   * Polished Design
-  **My design skills are not that great, but if you give me a prototype I can match it.
-So I did some transitons but nothing super fancy**
+  **I did some transitions, worried about mobile, tablet screens.**
   * SCSS usage
   **Done**